KTH-SML/svea/docs/development/outdoor_localization.md

 This launch file is for starting the IMU, statc transforms, actuation_to_twist, EKF local and global.

 ### transforms.launch
-This lauch file is for starting all the required static transform for the SVEA.
+This lauch file is for starting all the required static transforms for the SVEA.

 ### localize.launch
 This launch file is for starting the rs_odometry.launch, serial_node, wheel_encoder, map, rtk.launch, navsat.launch and odom_to_map.